-- An explanation as to why a requested public record is exempt from disclosure; or - A certificate that the requested record does not exist under the name or description provided by the requestor, or another name reasonably known by the Village; or - An explanation or description of the public record or information within a public record that is separated or deleted from the public record; and - An explanation of the person's right to submit an appeal of the denial to either the office of the Village Supervisor (or "clerk," or "manager" etc.) or seek judicial review in the Leelanau County Circuit Court; - An explanation of the right to receive attorneys' fees, costs, and disbursements as well actual or compensatory damages, and punitive damages of \$1,000, should they prevail in Circuit Court. - The Notice of Denial shall be signed by the FOIA Coordinator.
+- An explanation as to why a requested public record is exempt from disclosure; or - A certificate that the requested record does not exist under the name or description provided by the requestor, or another name reasonably known by the Township; or - An explanation or description of the public record or information within a public record that is separated or deleted from the public record; and - An explanation of the person's right to submit an appeal of the denial to the Township Clerk or seek judicial review in the Leelanau County 13th Circuit Court; - An explanation of the right to receive attorneys' fees, costs, and disbursements as well actual or compensatory damages, and punitive damages of \$1,000, should they prevail in Circuit Court. - The Notice of Denial shall be signed by the FOIA Coordinator.